pudly/schmopera-hugo/content/articles/why-opera-fans-love-to-namedrop.md

 ---
-title: Why opera fans love to name-drop
+title: "Why opera fans love to name-drop"
 ---

 Every time an opera company makes a season announcement, it predictably includes a whole lot of name dropping.
 Hardcore fans whip themselves into a frenzy when their favourite singers are set to perform, be it in something familiar (like when [Sondra Radvanovsky](/talking-with-singers-sondra-radvanovsky/) sings a Donizetti Queen), or something new (like when [Gerald Finley](/scene/people/gerald-finley/) announced he would be singing Verdi's Falstaff).